Lesterpaintstheworld/terminal-velocity/initial_content_mapping.md

   - `./story/structure/chapter_scene_overview.md`

 ## Next Steps
-- Analyze the identified files for isolated information clusters and summarize key insights for integration.
+- Begin with the analysis of the specified files to extract relevant content.
+- Document findings in `./initial_content_mapping.md` for traceability.
+- Prepare for the integration phase by outlining the narrative adjustments needed to incorporate the new insights effectively.

 ## Key Areas for Integration
 1. **AI Economic Research**